MNRK01/myGCCBuilds/README.md

 1) Disable x86_64 version of lto-test since it is failing although the i686 version of the same test is passing.
 2) Change the MINGW_W64_PKG_STRING string to reflect that I am building the packages

-These builds are made available as a community service.
+These personal builds are made available as a community service.